rangle/ngCourse2/handout/03-components.md

 We will delve deeper into this concept and how to optimize change propagation in later sections.

-## Transclusion
+## Projection

-Components by default support transclusion.
-You can use the `ngContent` directive to place the transcluded content.
+Components by default support projection.
+You can use the `ngContent` directive to place the projected content.

 ```js
 import {Component, Input} from 'angular2/core';